 Soil Solarization and Biosolarization

 Imagine harnessing the sun’s energy to destroy your enemies.
 Like Archimedes—the ancient Greek who used mirrors to concentrate sunlight to burn the Roman fleet—farmers can utilize the sun to destroy or disable insects, diseases, nematodes, and weeds in the field.
-The technique known as solarization consists of laying clear plastic mulch on moist soil.
-Solarization during the hottest months of the year, which in some areas can begin in midspring through early fall, can raise soil temperatures to levels that kill or debilitate many soil pathogens, insects, nematodes, weed seeds, and seedlings.
+The technique known as solarization consists of laying clear, plastic mulch on moist soil.
+Solarization during the hottest months of year, which in some areas can begin in mid-spring and last through early fall, can raise soil temperatures to levels that kill or debilitate many soil pathogens, insects, nematodes, weed seeds, and seedlings.
 The effect of solarization may last many years, depending on how thorough the solarization was and how heavily the soil is tilled in following years.
 Solarization improves soil tilth and releases many nutrients—primarily nitrogen in the form of ammonium and nitrates, as well as calcium, magnesium, and potassium—to the crop.

 Steps in solarization: